itmanager1341/fsg-talent-hub/docs/features/admin/COMPANIES.md

 1. **Page Load**
    - Fetches companies from database
+   - Determines company type by checking for `company_users` records
+   - Counts users and jobs for each company
    - Applies filters from URL parameters
    - Orders by creation date (newest first)
    - Limits to 200 results